 What To Expect After Surgery

 You are usually hospitalized for 2 to 3 days.
-Complete recovery generally requires 3 to 4 weeks.
+Complete recovery typically requires 3 to 4 weeks.

 Why It Is Done

 - Chronic bacterial prostatitis that resists antibiotic treatment, with or without infected prostate stones (prostatic calculi).